About the College

 Undergraduate Degree Programs

-The College of Agriculture offers 11 undergraduate majors with 23 options within its eight departments or as multidisciplinary majors.
+The College of Agriculture offers 10 undergraduate majors and 10 graduate degree programs within its academic departments or as multidisciplinary majors.
 Visit the websites of each to find out more about their research, faculty and courses.
 Also look at the undergraduate majors page for more information.

 - College of Agriculture students come from virtually every state in the nation and more than 70 foreign countries.